Lord Commander of the Night's Watch

 From A Wiki of Ice and Fire

 It is strongly suggested[Citation Needed] by George R. R. Martin that the Lord Commander is usually a ranger.
 This may be gainsaid by a passage in A Game of Thrones in which Jon Snow is appointed a steward and not, to his disappointment, a ranger, and assigned as the personal steward of the current Lord Commander, Jeor Mormont.
 His peers take it for granted that this means Snow is being groomed for leadership.
 A combination of these two theories may indicate a "fast track", on which suitable candidates for the Lord Commandership may be placed, giving them experience in each of three disciplines, regardless of which they are initially placed.

 When a Lord Commander dies, any sworn man of the Night's Watch can nominate himself or be nominated by his brothers for the position.
 To win the election the candidates are required to receive two-thirds of the votes of the Sworn Brothers of the Night's Watch.

 Lord Commanders during A Song of Ice and Fire

 - Jon Snow, 998th Lord Commander, elected in 300AC by an overwhelming margin.
 Previously he served as Lord Commander Mormont's personal steward and took command of the defense of the Wall during the Battle of Castle Black.

 Historical Lord Commanders

-- Qorgyle, 996th Lord Commander, He was of House Qorgyle, his first name is never given.
-He dies in 288AC.
+- Lord Commander Qorgyle, 996th Lord Commander.
+He was of House Qorgyle, although his first name is never given.
+He died in 288AC.

-- Brynden Rivers, called 'Bloodraven', Bastard of Aegon IV and Hand of the King of Aerys I Targaryen.
+- Brynden Rivers, called 'Bloodraven', a Great Bastard of Aegon IV Targaryen and Hand of the King of Aerys I Targaryen.
 Brynden was arrested by Aegon V after the Great Council of 233, for the murder of Aenys Blackfyre.
 He was sentenced to death but was allowed to go to the Wall in 233AC with his great nephew Aemon and several of the Raven's Teeth.
-He was later elected to the post.
+He was later elected to the post of Lord Commander.